GRINGOLOCO7/Eye_Traking/README.md

 ## Future Improovments
+THE MODEL IS PROMESSING.

+Trainig and testing are very high.
+This showcase how the challenging problem of eye gaze detection was succesfuly takled, by discretizing such problem form regression to a classification and simplify the model to just take as input the image of the eyes and nothing else.

+BUT, due to this semplicity the mdoel lack in generalization and can't handle small variation form samples form traing/test AND live testing.

+1. Collect data, train and test at the same time of the day, with same illumination to check accuracy then
+1. Make the data acquisition setup as a standard.
+Meaning that data aquisition pose and live test pose, should be EXACTLY the same, in therm of light condition but also coputer position, head high, chair position, fix position fo computer on the table, etc...
 1. Add pitch roll and yaw to triangulate face position and eye gaze precision
 2. Combine and concatenate more images for bigger overall model
 - Separate CNN Branches: One CNN for the face image + Two separate CNNs for the left eye and right eye images.